prosti221/sparse-SLAM/README.md

 ### Overview
 This is a monocular visual SLAM system that builds a sparse 3D map of the environment using feature-based techniques.
 The system tracks camera motion and reconstructs environmental features using only visual input from a single camera.
 ### Key Features
-- Real-time camera tracking using feature matching and pose estimation
+- Camera tracking through feature matching and pose estimation
 - Sparse 3D reconstruction of environmental features
 - Multiple feature extractors supported (ORB, AKAZE, SuperPoint)
 - Bundle adjustment for map and pose optimization (using g2o)